Hackney Wick: Contemporary culture

-Further along the Eastway, the 2012 Olympic site claimed industrial premises formerly used by British Industrial Gases (later British Oxygen Company, BOC) to manufacture oxygen and acetylene and Setright Registers Limited who, between the mid-1950s and mid-1960s, made the famous bus ticket issuing Setright Machine used throughout the UK and abroad.
+Further along the Eastway, the 2012 Olympic site claimed industrial premises formerly used by British Industrial Gases (later BOC) to manufacture oxygen and acetylene and Setright Registers Limited who, between the mid-1950s and mid-1960s, made the famous bus ticket issuing Setright Machine used throughout the UK and abroad.

 The historic Hackney Wick Stadium, well known throughout the East End for greyhound racing and speedway, became derelict in the late 1990s and closed in 2003.
 However, it became the site for the 2012 Olympic media and broadcast centre and, after the Games, was to be turned over for commercial use.

 There are many other signs of revival.
 Not only will the area benefit from the 2012 Olympics development, but London's artistic community, increasingly forced out of the old warehousing and industrial zones to the south of Hackney borough and in Tower Hamlets by rising rents, are taking an interest in the more affordable industrial buildings out at the Wick.
 Though rents rose through 2011 and 2012 because of the upcoming Olympics.
 Hackney Wick's first arts festival, Hackney Wicked, took place from 8 to 10 August 2008.
 The festival weekend included show openings from a series of the Wick's local art venues, including Mother Studios, Elevator Gallery, The Residence, Decima Gallery, Schwartz Gallery, Show Dome, Mainyard Gallery, Top and Tail Gallery, The Peanut Factory and Wallis Studios.
 2009 saw the staging of a second 'Hackney Wicked' arts festival, which took place from Friday 29 July to Sunday 1 August.
 The Festival had the 4th edition in 2011, taking place between 29 July and 31 July where you can watch a film of its true spirit.
-In September 2012, Hackney Film Festival curated an outdoor canal-side screening of Andrew Kötting and Iain Sinclair's olympic sized travelogue 'Swandown', with a Q&A session at Carlton London during the closing ceremony of the Paralympics.
+In September 2012, Hackney Film Festival curated an outdoor canal-side screening of Andrew Kötting and Iain Sinclair's olympic sized travelogue 'Swandown', with a Q&A session at Carlton London Exhibition Space, during the closing ceremony of the Paralympics.
 The evening was hosted by Gareth Evans in association with the Mayor of London.

 The notable 59 Club for motorcyclists was founded at the Eton Mission church in 1959 in Hackney Wick.

 In popular culture

 Hackney Wick is mentioned in an exchange of dialogue in The Ribos Operation, a 1978 episode of Doctor Who, as being a "mudpatch in the middle of nowhere" that one of the characters longs to return to.

+A song titled "Hackney Wick" is featured on singer Rose Gray's debut studio album Louder, Please, released on 17 January 2025.